Call Us

 • Feeling as though they don’t have any real and true connections with others

-• Feeling empty, numb and as though they are detached from the world
+• Feeling empty, numb and as though they're detached from the world

-• Fearing new relationships as they believe they will just end up getting hurt
+• Fearing new relationships as they believe they'll just end up getting hurt

-• Telling themselves that they are independent and that they don’t need other people
+• Telling themselves they're independent and they don’t need other people

-Living with quiet borderline personality disorder can be exhausting and incredibly debilitating.
-It can stop a person from being able to enjoy their everyday life, as they struggle to cope with the intense thoughts and emotions that they experience.
+Living with quiet BPD can be exhausting and incredibly debilitating.
+It can stop a person from being able to enjoy their everyday life, as they struggle to cope with the intense thoughts and emotions they experience.

-If you are concerned that someone close to you has quiet borderline personality disorder, or if someone you know has recently been diagnosed with the condition, there are things that you can do to help.
+If you're concerned that someone close to you has quiet BPD, or if someone you know has recently been diagnosed with the condition, there are things you can do to help.

 Be understanding, empathetic and supportive

-It can be difficult to know exactly what someone with quiet borderline personality disorder is going through as they will often keep a lot of it to themselves.
+It can be difficult to know exactly what someone with quiet BPD is going through as they'll often keep a lot of it to themselves.

-Remember, they will be living with a lot of inner pain and turmoil.
-Let them know that you understand and acknowledge that they are dealing with very real and very strong emotions, and that you are here for them.
+Remember, they'll be living with a lot of inner pain and turmoil.
+Let them know that you understand and acknowledge that they're dealing with very real and very strong emotions, and that you're here for them.

 You may want to encourage the idea of accessing professional support if they haven’t done so already.
-Remind them that it is something that people with borderline personality disorder do benefit from - treatment is available and can help them to feel better.
+Remind them that it's something that people with BPD do benefit from - treatment is available and can help them to feel better.

 Keep lines of communication open

-When someone has borderline personality disorder, they can misconstrue a lack of recognition as a lack of appreciation.
+When someone has BPD, they can misconstrue a lack of recognition as a lack of appreciation.
 They may react excessively to a small or perceived slight.
-They can also struggle to read body language and nonverbal parts of a conversation.
+They can also struggle to read body language and non-verbal parts of a conversation.

 Try to make your communication as clear as possible.
 Keep sentences short, simple and direct, especially when you’re talking about sensitive issues or topics that are triggers.